Revisiting $f(R,T)$ cosmologies: Introduction

 There are many distinct ways to go beyond General Relativity see Ref. \cite{Clifton:2011jh,Nojiri:2017ncd} for a review.
 Apart from adding new fields, departures from Riemannian geometries or adopting quantum arguments, perhaps, the most natural way to modify gravity is to add invariants in the Einstein-Hilbert Lagrangian giving rise to higher-order theories.
 The widely known prototype within this category is the set of $f(R)$ theories \cite{DeFelice:2010aj,Nojiri:2010wj}.
 In the latter, the Einstein-Hilbert Lagrangian, term $f_{\textsl{EH}}(R)=R$, where $R=g_{\mu\nu}R^{\mu\nu}$ is the Ricci scalar, $g_{\mu\nu}$ is the metric and $R^{\mu\nu}$ is the Ricci tensor, is replaced by a more general algebraic combination of $R$.
 By going beyond $f(R)$ theories, one can keep adding geometric invariants to the gravitational Lagrangian or, for instance, to implement a non-minimal coupling between geometry and matter fields.
 Within the latter strategy, two classes of theories have appeared recently, the $f(R, L_{m})$ gravity \cite{Harko:2010mv}, where $L_{m}$ is the matter Lagrangian and the $f(R,T)$ gravity \cite{Harko:2011kv}, where $T=g_{\mu\nu}T^{\mu\nu}$ is trace of the energy-momentum tensor.

 In this work we will study $f(R,T)$ theories as an alternative to the dark energy phenomena with focus on their cosmological background expansion.
 Several $f(R,T)$ solutions for the cosmological expanding background have been found in the literature.
+Analytical reconstructions of dark energy phenomenological models associated to $f(R,T)$ gravity has been studied in Refs. \cite{Jamil:2011ptc,Houndjo:2011fb,Houndjo:2011tu,Odintsov:2013iba}.
 The asymptotic behavior of the scale factor and confrontation with data has been performed in e.g., Refs. \cite{Velten:2017hhf,Sahoo:2018rhn, Nagpal:2019vre,Shabani:2017lgy,Goncalves:2022ggq}.
+The thermodynamical implications of this theories have been studied in \cite{Jamil:2012pf}.
 The rich phenomenology of the universe's expansion can also be fully addressed by $f(R,T)$ theories using its scalar-tensor version \cite{Lobao:2023wde}.
 Most of the $f(R,T)$ models are capable to induce a late time accelerated expansion rate providing negative values for the today's deceleration parameter $q_0$.
 However, in light of available modern cosmological data, a truly viable model should obey several other requirements.

 Ref. \cite{Velten:2017hhf}, by one of the authors, has challenged some of the available $f(R,T)$ models by arguing that though the low-z evolution of $f(R,T)$ models can be reasonable supported by available data, there is a considerable discrepancy in the high-z ($z>1$) dynamics in comparison with standard $\Lambda$CDM cosmology.
 Then, this reference concludes that the viability of $f(R,T)$ cosmological models is severely challenged.